su2code/su2code.github.io/_docs/Solver-Setup.md

 ---
-title: Setting up a simulation
+title: Solver Setup
-permalink: /docs/Controlling-the-Simulation
+permalink: /docs/Solver-Setup
 ---

 **This guide is for version 7 only**

 ---

 This is a basic introduction on how to set up a simulation using SU2.
-We distinguish between single-zone computation and multi-zone computations.
+We distinguish between single-zone computations and multi-zone computations.
 The following considers a single zone only.
 For an explanation on multi-zone problems, continue with [Basics of Multi-Zone Computations](/docs/Multizone).

 # Defining the Problem #
 SU2 is capable of dealing with different kinds of physical problems.
 The kind of problem is defined by choosing a solver using the `SOLVER` option.
 A list of possible values and a description can be found in the following table: